Figure: Ground vehicle as an example of a target

 Objective: The drone cage provides a safe setting for testing of the algorithms of this research using autonomous vehicles (aerial vehicles and ground vehicles) that are equipped with on-board wireless data acquisition, USB simulator dongles, advanced sensors, and local positioning systems.
 Candidate scenarios involving several stationary and mobile targets (ground robots or aerial vehicles) are considered and rigid-body multiagent system (RMAS) relative motion are studied considering real-world situations such as measurement noise.
 User-defined inequality constraint bounds will be used to determine the configuration and velocity deviations of the vehicle from an equality constraint around the target.

-Equipment: A demountable, portable experimental environment (hereinafter referred to as the `drone cage'), made out of 204 one-meter PVC pipes, 102 one-square-meter nets, and several hooks (assembled by DCSL) is used for indoor and outdoor testing.
-The maximum size of this cage is 7mx3mx3m but it can also be dismantled and assembled into smaller spaces (as small as a 1m x1mx1m cubic space).
+CAGE is a demountable, portable experimental environment made out of 204 one-meter PVC pipes, 102 one-square-meter nets, and several hooks (assembled by DCSL) is used for indoor and outdoor testing.
+The maximum size of this cage is 4mx2mx2m but it can also be dismantled and assembled into smaller spaces (as small as a 1m x1mx1m cubic space).

 Figure: Schematics of moveable testbed table